John Huyler: Congress

 In 1856 Judge Huyler was elected as a Democrat to the Thirty-fifth Congress in a district which comprises Bergen, Morris, Passaic and Sussex Counties; serving in office from March 4, 1857 to March 3, 1859.
 He was an unsuccessful candidate as a Lecompton Democrat for reelection in 1858 to the Thirty-sixth Congress.
 After leaving Congress, he resumed the lumber business.

-Assassination
+Death

 On December 21, 1869, Huyler met a man named Benjamin Ackerman, a drunkard but a man stayed sober for a year.
 Huyler said to Ackerman's wife that if Ackerman were to stay sober, Huyler would not prosecute Ackerman.
 Things escalated as by that time it was clear he was intoxicated.
 Huyler attacked Ackerman with his cane and Ackerman fought back making Huyler fall on the ground.
 Ackerman attempted to kick him but a passerby stopped him.
 The police arrived bringing Huyler to his house.
 Huyler died in his house 5 days later.